paysera/util-raml-code-generator/tests/JavascriptGeneratorBundle/Fixtures/expected/transfer/README.md

 `@vendor/transfer-client` package provides means to interact with Vendor TransferClient REST API.
 Package source code is written in ES6 syntax ant is transpiled to ES5 using babel.
-Additional Angular JS module `vendor.http.transfer-client` with `vendorHttpTransferClientFactory` service is also provided.

 ## Installing
 Using npm: